 Principles of interconnected operation of power systems.
 Optimum scheduling of generation using economic dispatch and unit commitment.
 Primary and secondary load-frequency control.
 Voltage and reactive-power flow control.
 Principles of state estimation.
 Integral laboratory.

 Basic techniques of image processing.
-Discrete and continuous two-dimensional transforms such as Fourier and Hotelling.
+Discrete and continuous two dimensional transforms such as Fourier and Hotelling.
 Image enhancement through filtering and histogram modification.
 Image restoration through inverse filtering.
 Image segmentation including edge detection and thresholding.
 Introduction to image encoding.
-Integral laboratory.
-Same as PH 437.
+Relevant laboratory experiments.

 ECE 481 Electronic Music Synthesis 4R-0L-4C S Prereq: ECE 380

 Analog synthesis techniques.
 Instrument control using MIDI.
 FM, additive and subtractive synthesis.
 Physical modeling and sound spatialization.
 Course project.